andrewathalye/destiny-txtp-mapper/README.md

 . means complete, + means needs identification, and ! means identified, but not confirmed.
 Run the tool as follows with the -i flag to automatically help you identify txtps.
 `./tools-ada/mapper/mapper -i [list file] [any name, will not be used here] 2>> tracks_unconfirmed.txt`
+Note: Please do _not_ attempt to modify tracks_unconfirmed.txt while identifying.
+It can cause problems, unfortunately.

 As you will note, this produces a file containing many ! lines.
 The next step is to clean them up and organise them however you would like, and then